top of page

 Required Submittal Documents

-A complete shade structure permit submittal in South Florida typically includes the local permit application, contractor licensure documentation, Notice of Commencement, signed and sealed structural engineering documents for substantial permanent installations, attachment details for structures attached to existing buildings, Notice of Acceptance documentation for HVHZ components, electrical permits for motorized and lit installations, HOA architectural approval for master-planned community projects, accessibility compliance for commercial installations affecting accessible routes, and any required setback and zoning compliance documentation.
+A complete shade structure permit submittal in South Florida typically includes the local permit application, contractor licensure documentation, Notice of Commencement, signed and sealed structural engineering documents for permanent installations, attachment details for structures attached to existing buildings, Notice of Acceptance documentation for HVHZ components, electrical permits for motorized and lit installations, HOA architectural approval for master-planned community projects, accessibility compliance for commercial installations affecting accessible routes, and any required setback and zoning compliance documentation.
 Inspections include attachment inspection, electrical inspection, and final inspection.

 Endless Life Design Shade Structure Services